 Abstract-Wireless communications using microwaves are increasingly important, such as Wi-Fi.
 Performance is a most fundamental issue, leading to more reliable and efficient communications.
-Security is equally very important. are Laboratory measurements made about several performance aspects of Wi-Fi (IEEE 802.11a, g) WPA2 point-to-point links.
-A contribution is given to performance evaluation of this technology under WPA2 encryption, using available equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys).
-Detailed results are presented and discussed, namely at OSI levels 4 and 7, from TCP, UDP and FTP experiments: TCP throughput, jitter, percentage datagram loss and FTP transfer rate.
-Comparisons are made to corresponding results obtained for open links.
+Security is equally very important. performed on several Laboratory measurements were performance aspects of Wi-Fi (IEEE 802.11a, g) WPA point-to-multipoint links.
+Our contributes to study performance evaluation of this technology, using available equipments (DAP-1522 access points from D-Link and WPC600N adapters from Linksys).
+New detailed results are presented and discussed, namely at OSI levels 4 and 7, from TCP, UDP and FTP experiments: TCP throughput, jitter, percentage datagram loss and FTP transfer rate.
+Comparisons are made to corresponding results obtained for point-to-point links.
 Conclusions are drawn about the comparative performance of the links.

-Index Terms-Wi-Fi, WLAN, WPA2 Point-to-Point Links, IEEE 802.11a, IEEE 802.11g, Wireless Network Laboratory Performance.
+Index Terms-Wi-Fi, WLAN, WPA Point-to-Multipoint Links, IEEE 802.11a, IEEE 802.11g, Wireless Network Laboratory Performance.